Commercial Waste Hammersmith Health & Safety Policy

 The organisation will undertake dynamic and formal risk assessments for all tasks associated with commercial waste services.
 Risk control measures will be proportionate and include engineering controls, administrative procedures and PPE.
 Where mechanical handling is used, equipment will be inspected daily and maintained by authorised technicians.
 Drivers and loaders will follow vehicle safety checks and secure loads to prevent spillage, shifting or risks to road users and pedestrians.

-Training and competence are central to reducing incidents.
+Training session on safe handling and vehicle checks Training and competence are central to reducing incidents.
 All operational staff receive induction covering emergency procedures, hazardous materials awareness and the correct use of tools and lifting aids.
 Refresher sessions and toolbox talks are scheduled regularly to reinforce safe behaviours.
 Behavioural safety observations will be used to give positive reinforcement and identify opportunities for improvement.
 Records of training, licences and certifications are kept and reviewed.

 Waste types are assessed and handled according to risk: recyclable, organic, inert and designated commercial hazardous waste.
 Segregation at source reduces exposure to hazards and improves recovery rates.
 Where hazardous or regulated items are encountered, operations stop and the item is isolated pending specialist handling.
 Transport of controlled waste follows secure and documented chains of custody to maintain compliance and safety.